 Clare Martin later revealed in parliament that during his employment, Andrews never once made a single report to police about violence against women or children.

 His ‘withdrawn police statements’ weren’t the only part of his story that collapsed.

 As government documents now reveal, prior to his interview Andrews provided Mal Brough a ministerial brief on what he intended to say to Lateline as a government representative.

-But when Andrews appeared on camera with his face blacked out, the story departed wildly from the ministerial brief.
+But when Andrews appeared on camera with his identity hidden, he got creative.